Monte Carlo simulations of relativistic shock breakout from a stellar wind: Introduction

 Similarly, under the steady-state assumption, wind breakout in the highly relativistic regime has been analytically investigated by \citet{granot2018} (hereafter GNL18).
-Their analysis indicate that vigorous pair production within the shock transition layer generates sufficient self-generated opacity to sustain the shock to be radiation-mediated during the breakout phase.
+Their analysis indicates that vigorous pair production within the shock transition layer generates sufficient self-generated opacity to sustain the shock to be radiation-mediated during the breakout phase.
 Unlike relativistic breakouts at sharp edges, where the breakout flash originates abruptly from a shocked layer with optical depth near unity, the breakout emission arises from the gradual leakage of photons from the shock front, which advances over orders of magnitude in radius as the fraction of photons escaping from the shock increases.
 The model introduced in GNL18, however, has some important limitations.
 First, it is based on assumptions that are applicable only in highly relativistic regimes; hence, the shock profile cannot be properly extended to the downstream region.
 Second, as a result, the model was expected to fail in describing mildly relativistic shocks.
 Third, the model cannot be used to compute the spectrum.
 Given these limitations, a more comprehensive study is required to deepen our understanding of relativistic RMS, particularly in the presence of photon escape.
 To achieve this, we employ a numerical approach developed in \citet{Ito2020b}, which allows us to extend the analysis beyond the highly relativistic regime and investigate shocks with mildly relativistic velocities.
-Specifically, we examine cases with $\Gamma_u = 2$, $6$, and $10$.
+Specifically, we examine cases with $\Gamma_u = 2$, $3.5$ $6$, $10$, and $15$.
 Our numerical approach enables us to construct a complete shock structure, spanning from the upstream (escaping) boundary to the far downstream region, and to evaluate the spectral properties of the emitted radiation.
 Contrary to naive expectations, our results show that mildly relativistic shocks with $\Gamma_u = 2$ can be well reproduced by the analytical model, regardless of the amount of photon escape from the shock.
-In contrast, for higher Lorentz factors ($\Gamma_u = 6$ and $10$), while a shock without photon escape shows excellent agreement with the analytical model, the model breaks down as photon escape from the shock becomes significant.
+In contrast, for higher Lorentz factors ($\Gamma_u \geq 3.5$), while a shock without photon escape shows excellent agreement with the analytical model, the model breaks down as photon escape from the shock becomes significant.
 This behavior is discussed in detail in this paper.
+We note that both the GNL18 model and our numerical study adopt a steady-state, planar treatment of the shock structure; a definitive validation of this approximation would require fully time-dependent simulations, which are beyond the scope of the present work.